 - Only works originally published in English in the form of monographs, chapters in books, or substantial articles preferably by a single author, or by no more than two authors, are eligible.

-- Works must be on the political economy of the centrally planned economies of the former Soviet Union and East Central Europe and/or their transitional successors.
+- Works must be on the political economy of Russia, Eurasia and/or Eastern Europe.

 - Textbooks, translations, bibliographies, and reference works are ineligible.